Julien9969/nixos-config/README.md

 To define custom packages:
 1. Add package definitions under the `packages/` directory.
 2. Include the packages in your system configuration.

-## Contributing

-If you have suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License